Student Orientation

 1. The ARCT is now fully remotely controllable via the internet.

-3. Custom-made gui controls telescope, dome, and guiding.
+3. Custom-made gui controls telescope, dome, and cameras, and has a catalogue of targets down to 18th mag.

 ARCT prime focus